vinceskahan/v5wiki/installer-options.md

 These notes about the pros/cons of different mechanisms, actual and potential, for installing WeeWX.
+## General

+The present (weewx 4 and earlier) system of supporting both `setup.py` installs and package installers results in many different configurations.
+This means interrogating users about their install method before we can answer a support question.
+Although there are only two families: python install (setup.py) or platform install (apt, yum, zypper), within each of these there are can be many variants.
+For example, a python install might not be in /home/weewx, and an apt install might have multiple conf files (e.g., for weewx-multi).
+A single weewx code install could be run using either python2 or python3.
+A setup.py install could be run within a `venv` or other python virtualization.
+Any of these could be run within a virtual environment or within a container, or within WSL.

+Python installs cannot integrate fully with the system (init system, logrotate, syslog, logwatch), at least not a pip or venv

+The creation of platform packages is highly dependent on bespoke scripts written in Perl by Matthew.
+We're screwed if he gets hit by a bus, or until Tom decides to learn PERL (or at least wear a hazmat suit when he looks at the code).

+OTOH, the `setup.py` method installs in non-standard places.
+It also requires the user to install dependencies manually.
+This is a major reason why we have stuck with the same dependencies for over 10 years, despite a revolution in potential supporting libraries (such as `requests` or `tzinfo`).

+There is a fundamental issue that weewx has ignored: separation of code and data.
+The weewx implementation has always done this in its implementation, but it has not had separation when it comes to installation and upgrade.
+Many of the installation problems would go away and simplify if weewx code and weewx data/config were treated separately for installation and upgrade.
+For example, installation could be a two-step process: first install weewx, then create a station configuration.
+A station configuration consists of a conf file, database, and skins.

+The following sections enumerate the existing (weewx 4) installation options, as well as some alternatives.

 ## weewx-ified setup.py (single directory install)